Series: SATURN'S DAUGHTER

 What we have in this book is an interesting mythology (the Zone) and the germ of a good story, neither of which has been thoroughly thought through—or at least not managed very well.
 It's as if the author had too many mythologies and too much to say to fit in one book so she chopped off some bits and pieces of some of the mini-mythologies and character elements.
 Unfortunately for the reader, that leaves a rough-cut, disjointed plot that presents more questions than answers.
 As far as character delineation goes, this is a cartoonish, cardboard cast of characters, which, with the exception of Tina, are never fully developed.

 Tina tells her story in the first-person voice, and not very gracefully.
 First-person story-telling is tricky, and unfortunately, this author handles it awkwardly.
 As Tina punishes more and more bad guys, she receives a physical "gift" each time, one of which is that her bad leg gets magically healed.
-At that point, Tina's transformation from a gawky nerd to a kick-ass street fighter comes in the blink of an eye—way too quickly.
+At that point, Tina's transformation from a gawky nerd to a sexy, kick-ass street fighter comes in the blink of an eye—way too quickly.
 It's hard to believe that this woman is able to defeat multiple, armed black-ops thugs all by herself when the day before she was hiding fearfully in the shadows from the neighborhood beat policeman.
 A healed leg and good hair don't seem to be enough to turn Little Miss Muffet into Wonder Woman overnight.

 The cover art is misleading in that this is not an edgy, dark, or sexy story.
 It's a plain vanilla urban fantasy with an improbable premise, an overloaded mythology, and barely a hint of sensuality.
 Click HERE to read a brief excerpt—the scene in which Max gets sent to hell.